 7. Apply Hyaluronic Acid Serum

-You can also keep your skin hydrated, plump, and luminous by using a hyaluronic acid serum.
+You can also keep your skin hydrated, plump, and luminous by using a hyaluronic acidi XA naturally occuring substance that works as a lubricant in body tissues and used externally for cosmetic purposes. serum.
 Dry skin is prone to look aged faster, especially because the sebaceous glands are not producing enough oils to keep your skin wrinkle-free and plump.
 Hyaluronic acid is known for its water-retaining capacity (8).
-You can use it (with or without glycerine) during the daytime before applying moisturizer, sunscreen, and makeup.
+You can use it (with or without glycerin) during the daytime before applying moisturizer, sunscreen, and makeup.

 8. Avoid Using Anti-Aging Products